LasseIshoi/SportScienceBlog/content/home/hero.md

 ---

 ## by Lasse Ishøi,
+### Head of Sport and Data Science At F.C.
+Nordsjælland
 #### Physiotherapist, Sport Scientist, PhD

-#### Here you will find my resume, various sport science-related blog posts, and my R packages which I mainly develop to ease my daily work as Head of Sport and Data Science at F.C.
-Nordsjælland
+#### You will find my resume, various sport science-related blog posts, and my lightweight R packages developed to ease the daily work of a sport scientist